 As noted above, Spectrum prides itself on taking a no data caps or extra fees approach.
 This is mostly accurate.
-On top of the lack of contracts or data caps, each Spectrum plan comes with a free modem.
-However, if you want to connect to Spectrum's network wirelessly over Wi-Fi, you'll need to pay an additional $5 a month for the Spectrum router.
-That said, like many other ISPs, Spectrum allows you to skip that extra fee, with the caveat that your equipment won't be eligible for Spectrum technical support.
+On top of the lack of contracts or data limits, each Spectrum plan comes with a free modem.
+However, if you want to connect to Spectrum's network wirelessly over Wi-Fi, you'll need to pay an additional $5 monthly for the Spectrum router.
+Fortunately, like many other ISPs, Spectrum allows you to skip that extra fee, with the caveat that your equipment won't be eligible for Spectrum technical support.

 One-time installation fees

-Spectrum has temporarily suspended all in-home professional installations, so the standard in-home installation fee of $50 -- or a hefty $200 for the Internet Gig plan -- does not currently apply.
-Instead, you'll need to use a self-installation kit, which can be shipped to your address or sent to a Spectrum store for pick up.
+Spectrum temporarily suspended all in-home professional installations during the pandemic, but professional, in-home installation is once again an option.
+The standard in-home installation fee is $50 -- or a hefty $200 for the Internet Gig plan.
+However, most installations of Spectrum Internet can be done on a self-install basis.
+In those cases, you'll need to use a self-installation kit, which can be shipped to your address or sent to a Spectrum store for pickup.

 No data caps

-In contrast to some ISP rivals (we're looking at you, Cox and Xfinity, among others), Spectrum does not impose data caps on its customers.
+In contrast to some ISP rivals (we're looking at you, Cox and Xfinity), Spectrum does not impose data caps on its customers.
 That means you won't have to track your data usage for fear of throttling issues once you hit some arbitrary threshold.

 Free access to nationwide Wi-Fi hotspots

 In addition to connecting at home, Spectrum Out-of-Home WiFi is available to customers for free whenever you're out and about.
-The company boasts more than 500,000 hotspots across its entire coverage map -- to connect when you're in range of a network, just sign in with your account username and password for unlimited access.
+The company features approximately 530,000 hotspots across its entire coverage map.
+To connect when you're in range of a network, sign in with your account username and password for unlimited access.
 Customers can also use the My Spectrum app for quick access.

 The good news?
-Charter's Spectrum service did better in 2020 with customers than it has since it.
+Charter's Spectrum service is doing better now with customers than it has since it.
 But there's still work to do.

 For example, when you look at the J.D.
-Power US Residential Internet Service Provider Satisfaction Study for 2020, Spectrum was consistently below US region averages.
-Spectrum earned its highest score in the South region, nabbing 732 on a 1,000-point scale, but that still placed it behind AT&T, Xfinity and Cox as well as the region average of 738.
+Power US Residential Internet Service Provider Satisfaction Study for 2021, Spectrum was consistently below US regional averages except in the .
+Spectrum earned its highest score in the South region, capturing 725 on a 1,000-point scale, but that still placed it behind and Xfinity in that same area.